Eddy98/Systems-Design-Fundamentals/README.md

 ## Hashing

+Notes:

+Hashing is an action that you can perform to transform an arbitrary piece of data into a fixed size value, typically an integer value.
+For example when a group of clients hits a load balancer proxy server, we can hash the request that come in, and bucket the request to be routed to a specific server.
+One simple way to hash is to mod the some integer representation of the request by the number of servers.

+Hashing functions should have uniformity, evenly distributing the data values.
+Typically we do not write our own hashing functions.
+We use already created and popular hashing functions.
+When you are dealing with a large scale system, things get more complicated, things like server dying can happen, new servers come in, or server can get busier than others.

+For consistent hashing, you can thin about it non-linearly, where servers are positioned on a circle, requests move clockwise or counter-clockwise to get mapped to the first server they encounter.
+This helps to avoid remapping to new servers whenever server gets added or dropped.

+Rendezvous

 **Key Terms**

 - **Hashing Function:** A function that takes in a specific data type (such as a string or an identifier) and outputs a number.
 Different inputs may have the same output, but a good hashing function attempts to minimize those **hashing collisions** (which is equivalent to maximizing uniformity).